cmm15/MarchiniTransferFxn2023/README.md

 # MarchiniTransferFxn2023
 This repository contains the data and code used to obtain results obtained while testing the plane wave and reciprocity transfer function methods using both simulation and experiment.
+The file "PosterAbtract" is a summary of the work.

 Download all the files into the same directory, then the two executable MATLAB files can be run to generate the figures to show the data collected.